-"Aura" usually includes visual symptoms like seeing lines, shapes, or flashes.
+"Aura" usually includes visual symptoms like lines, shapes, or flashes.
 You may even lose some of your vision for 10 to 30 minutes.
 You could also feel tingling in your arms and legs.
-They can also affect smell, taste, touch, or speech.
+Auras can even affect smell, taste, touch, or speech.

 Aura happens to about 1 in 4 people who get migraine headaches.
-It usually starts before the head pain begins and last up to an hour.
+It usually starts before the head pain begins and lasts up to an hour.

-This includes visual, sensory and/or speech or language symptoms and at least 2 of the following additional symptoms: slurred speech, vertigo (a sensation of spinning or dizziness), tinnitus (ringing in the ears), double vision, unsteadiness, and a severe sensitivity to sound.
+This used to be called basilar type migraine.
+It includes visual, sensory, or speech or language symptoms and at least two of the following: slurred speech, vertigo (a sensation of spinning or dizziness), tinnitus (ringing in the ears), double vision, unsteadiness, and a severe sensitivity to sound.

 This is a headache that happens 15 or more days a month for more than 3 months.
 It includes migraine symptoms on at least 8 of those days each month.

-That word means "paralysis on one side of the body."
-The aura that accompanies these headaches causes a temporary (less than 72 hours) weakness on one side of the body.
-There are 2 types of hemiplegic migraine; familial and sporadic.
-In the sporadic form, no other family members are affected.
+This word means "paralysis on one side of the body."
+The aura that comes along with these headaches causes temporary (less than 72 hours) weakness on one side of the body.
+The aura symptoms usually go away within 24 hours.

-These usually happen 2 days before through 3 days after the beginning of a woman’s period.
-Women who get these may also have other kinds of migraine headaches at other times of the month, but the migraine around the menstruation is usually without aura.
+These usually happen 2 days before the start of a woman’s period and last through 3 days after.
+Women who get these may also have other kinds of migraine headaches at other times of the month, but the migraine around menstruation is usually without aura.

 Ocular (or Retinal)

 With this type of migraine, you also get vertigo.
-The spinning sensation usually lasts between a few minutes and hours.
+The spinning sensation usually lasts a few minutes to hours.